 Special Setback Requirements

-The MD of Foothills Land Use Bylaw contains a section on Special Setback Requirements:
+The Foothills County Land Use Bylaw contains a section on Special Setback Requirements:

 For setback purposes, corner lots shall be treated as having a front yard on each side of the lot that abutts a road or highway.